 Deep Learning Introduction

-Whether it is for Siri, Cortana, the facial recognition software of Facebook - deep learning is an integral part of the most advanced AI applications.
+Deep learning is an integral part of the most advanced AI applications.
 It is a subcategory of Machine Learning using mainly artificial neural network - algorithms inspired by the human brain able to process large amounts of data.

 Thus, in the same way that we learn from experience, deep learning algorithms perform a task repeatedly, each time adjusting it a little to improve the result.
 The term "deep learning" refers to the several (deep) layers of neural networks that allow learning.
 Problems that require thinking can usually be solved with deep learning methods.